PasswordVault/passwordvault/README.md

 # Password Vault

 Have your Wio Terminal type your passwords.
-This scetch for the Seeed Wio Terminal reads a list of passwords from a file "passwd.txt" on the SD card and displays them on the screen of a Wio Terminal.
+This sketch for the Seeed Wio Terminal reads a list of passwords from a file "passwd.txt" on the SD card and displays them on the screen of a Wio Terminal.

 You can select an entry from the list by filtering and browsing with the 5-way joystick of the Wio Terminal.